 We can help you arrange your transportation from any destination with any mode of transportation.

 For those with a GPS, our coordinates are lat.
 8.52164, long. -83.4001

 Bosque del Rio Tigre

-There are two major local airlines operating in Costa Rica, Sana and Nature Air.
+There are two major local airlines with flights to Puerto Jimenez, Sansa and the new company, Skyways.
 We can book your flights or they may be booked on line.
 If booking yourself, you need to be aware that baggage limits may be lower with promotional fares.
-Nature Air offers a “flex” fare that allows 40 lbs. checked baggage and 10 lbs. of carry-on baggage in a small pack or tote.
 Sansa’s highest baggage limit is 30 lbs.
 Also make sure the $25 worth of taxes and fuel surcharges are included in the rate.
-If you want to book a fare with the highest baggage limit we can usually offer you a rate slightly discounted from what you find on line.
-We cannot book the promotional fares for you.
+We can usually offer you a rate slightly discounted from what you find on line.
+We cannot book promotional fares for you.

 Buses, shuttles and boats

 There are public buses running all over the country, as well as some shuttle services between the most popular travel destinations.
 The buses can be slow, and for tall travelers, may be short on knee/leg room.
 The bus ride from San Jose to Puerto Jimenez is about 8 hours and to Golfito ( across the gulf from us) , about 6.5 hours.
 Planning a bus trip during holidays is not recommended since Ticos ( locals) travel a lot during the holidays and often one waits a couple of days for a ticket.
 If you end up in Golfito, there are passenger ferries, less than $8, running throughout the day and private water taxis for about $90, one way.
 At the moment, I do not think there is a consistently running shuttle service from other destinations to Puerto Jimenez.